pytroll/pytroll/web/source/quickstart.rst

     'IR_108: (9.800,10.800,11.800)μm, shape (1200, 3000), resolution 3000.40316582m'

-In this example, we create an mpop scene object for the seviri instrument onboard meteosat 9, specifying the time of the snapshot of interest.
+In this example, we create an mpop_ scene object for the seviri instrument onboard meteosat 9, specifying the time of the scene of interest.
 The time is defined as a datetime object.

+The **get_area_def** function reads an area definition from the configururation file  *area.def* in the PPP_CONFIG_DIR.
+The area defintion is read into the variable *europe* which then gives access information about the area like projection and extent.

 The next step is loading the data.
 This is done using mipp, which takes care of reading the HRIT data, and slicing the data so that we read just what is needed.
 Calibration is also done with mipp.
-In order to slice the data, we retreive the area we will work on, here set to variable *europe*.

 Here we call the :meth:`load` function with a list of the wavelengths of the channels we are interested in, and the area extent in satellite projection of